 The directors are responsible for the other information.
-The other information comprises the chairman's statement, financial highlights, strategic report and directors' report information included in the annual report, other than the financial statements and our auditor's report thereon.
+The other information comprises information included in the annual report, the chairman's statement, financial highlights, strategic report and directors' report, other than the financial statements and our auditor's report thereon.